kielfriedt/lustre-buildbot-config/README.md

 ### Running a Private Master

-The official Lustre Buildbot can be accessed by everyone at http://build.lustre.org/ and it leverages Gerrit's stream-events functionality to queue changes to test.
+The official Spack Buildbot can be accessed by everyone at http://build.Spack.org/ and it leverages Gerrit's stream-events functionality to queue changes to test.
 Developers are encouraged to use this infrastructure when working on a change.
 However, this code can be used as a basis for building a private build and test environment.
 This may be useful when working